 Learn more about the revised road tax framework.

-The Electric Vehicles Charging Act, commenced in December 2023, forms the regulatory foundation that ensures Singapore’s EV charging network is safe, reliable and accessible.
+The Electric Vehicles Charging Act, commenced in December 2023, and sets out the following key requirements:

-As of end-2023, over 700 (or around one-third) of HDB carparks now have charging points deployed.
+As of end-2024, over 1,000 (or half) of HDB carparks have charging points deployed.
 For non-landed private residences such as condominiums and private apartments, installing shared charging infrastructure can sometimes be a challenge.
 The EV Common Charger Grant launched in July 2021 serves to catalyse the deployment of EV chargers in these premises by co-funding installation costs.
 The Grant will be available until 31 December 2025, or until 2,000 chargers have been supported by co-funding, whichever is earlier.

 With the expansion of our charger network, we will also work with motorists and industry to foster a culture of responsible and gracious sharing of charging infrastructure.